MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 **Secret management.** Most solutions require secrets to be maintained and managed.
 These include connection strings, API keys, client secrets, and certificates.
 Following an IaC approach means that you need to adopt best practices for managing secrets.
 For example, Azure Key Vault is used to store secrets securely.
 It integrates with many IaC tools and configurations to ensure that the person conducting the deployment doesn't need access to production secrets.
 This approach, in turn, helps you adhere to the security principle of least privilege.

 **Access control.** A fully automated IaC deployment pipeline means that an automated process should perform all changes to your infrastructure resources.
-[This approach has many security benefits](/azure/architecture/security/security-principles#embrace-automation).
+This approach has many security benefits.
+For more information, see [Security design principles](/azure/architecture/security/security-principles#embrace-automation).
 By automating your deployments, you can be confident that changes deployed to your environment have followed the correct procedure.
 You can even consider expanding the number of people who can initiate a deployment since the deployment itself is done in a fully automated way.
 Ideally, you would remove the ability for humans to manually modify your cloud resources and instead rely completely on automated processes.
 In emergencies, you can allow for this ability to be overridden, by using a [break glass account](/azure/active-directory/roles/security-emergency-access) or [Privileged identity management](/azure/active-directory/privileged-identity-management/).

-**Avoid configuration drift.** When using IaC, you can redeploy all of your environment templates on every release of your solution.
+**Avoid configuration drift.** When you use IaC, you can redeploy all of your environment templates on every release of your solution.
 IaC tooling is built to be idempotent, which means that it can run several times and will produce the same result each time.

-Running infrastructure as code operations frequently has several benefits.
+Running infrastructure as code operations frequently has the following benefits:

 * Avoids deployment staleness, which prevents unforeseen issues during a redeployment.
 For example, as part of a disaster recovery plan.
 * Reduces complexity overall as there's one process that's rehearsed often.